What is Sourwood Honey?

 3. Relieving cold and cough symptoms

 It is sourwood honey’s antioxidants, antibacterial and antimicrobial properties that makes it the perfect medicine to fight off colds, coughs and other flu symptoms.

-It’s viscous nature also helps soothe a sore throat naturally and its rich nutrient profile helps boost the immune system, which not only helps you recover faster but also prevent the chances of a common cold in the future.
+Its viscous nature also helps soothe a sore throat naturally and its rich nutrient profile helps benefit the immune system, which not only helps you recover faster but also prevent the chances of a common cold in the future.